AmmaraE/Data_Science_Projects/Field_Experiment_Regarding_Effect_of_Race_on_Perceptions_of_Professionalism/README.md

 casual.”
 Our study did not indicate any significant effect of the model’s race on perceptions of \
 clothing across the images we tested.
 In addition, we did not note any statistically significant \
 differences in the perception of subjects of different gender or ethnic groups.
 As a result, we \
-do not claim to have identified any clear implicit biases in this study.\
+do not claim to have identified any clear implicit biases in this study.

 ## Tools
-This project was completed using PySpark on the Databricks cloud platform.
+This project was completed using R.